Naye312/cse15l-lab-reports/lab2.md

 3. ![Image](5.png)![Image](6.png)

 ### Part 3
 From week 2, I've learned about creating my own web servers and seeing other people being able to edit it was rather novel.
-From week 3, I've also learned how to log into my cse15l account without the need to input my password everytime using ssh keys, which was very convenient and would save lots of time for future logins.
+From week 3, I've also learned how to log into my CSE 15l account without the need to input my password everytime using ssh keys, which was very convenient and would save lots of time for future logins.
+Furthermore, trying to code my own chat server helped me remember old lessons from CSE 11 since it had been a year since I took the class.